skbgp/skbgp/README.md

 M.Tech student at **IIT Madras** (CSE Dept) — I enjoy building tools that solve real-world problems and exploring how complex systems work under the hood.

-Currently working on [dcf_server_iitm](https://github.com/skbgp/dcf_server_iitm), an offline C++ code evaluation server for the DCF lab in the CSE Department at IIT Madras.

 ---

 ### Featured Projects